 Day 15: Depart Delhi

-Today we are transferred to the airport for our flight home.
-We bid farewell to India after what will have been a memorable journey into history, culture, art and architecture.
+Today we are transferred to the international terminal for our flight home.
+We bid farewell to India after what will have been a memorable journey into history, culture, art and architecture, having made new friends and lots of memories.
+Or, a great opportunity here for optional Indian holiday tour packages to other parts of this vast country.
 (B)

 B=Breakfast, L=Lunch, D=Dinner